A storage device is considered to be in the permanent device loss (PDL) state when it becomes permanently unavailable to your ESXi host.

 Permanent Device Loss and iSCSI

-On iSCSI arrays with a single LUN per target, PDL is detected through iSCSI login failure.
+In the case of iSCSI arrays with a single LUN per target, PDL is detected through iSCSI login failure.
 An iSCSI storage array rejects your host's attempts to start an iSCSI session with a reason Target Unavailable.
 As with the sense codes, this response must be received on all paths for the device to be considered permanently lost.

 Permanent Device Loss and Virtual Machines